benj-chen/benj-chen/README.md

 or length 8:
 tofffack
 (toff-fack)

-I implemented this idea long before it began showing up in safe password programs like Google's or Apple's, which I'm kind of proud of.
 <!--
 **benj-chen/benj-chen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.